lambdaAgent/senior_web_ND_02Transport_app/README.md

 3. To run client:
    * cd build
    * python -m simpleHTTPServer *port*
 4. Client app does not have initial data of each stations.
-It will fetch from local-server
+It will need to fetch from server.
 5. to run server:
    * node ./SERVER/SERVER.js